wizos/awesome-stars-eryajf/README.md

 *   [skywind3000/kcp](https://github.com/skywind3000/kcp) - :zap: KCP - A Fast and Reliable ARQ Protocol

 *   [meyerd/n2n](https://github.com/meyerd/n2n) - A development branch of the n2n p2p vpn software

+*   [dosgo/ngrok-c](https://github.com/dosgo/ngrok-c) - ngrok client for c language,Due to the use of GO ngrok language development, porting to embedded devices some inconvenience, such as openwrt, so use C language rewrite a client.
+Very mini, the need to support polarssl library.

 ## C\#